Stories for My Grandchildren

 Different Strokes ~ Temple is here most Friday nights, and she usually sleeps with me.
 She wants a Taser for her birthday.

-Here’s the difference between her and her brother: He was three (she was not yet born) and I hear him whisper next to me in the dark, “Oma, there’s a noise in the room.”
+Here’s the difference between her and her brother: He was three (she was not yet born) and I heard him whisper next to me in the dark, “Oma, there’s a noise in the room.”

 I say, “I’m sorry, am I snoring?”